Free Thanksgiving dinners and turkeys.

-Charities and churches will often provide free Thanksgiving dinners to low income families or really anyone that is looking for help.
-In general, the meals are served on site to anyone that wants one, and they are open to the public.
-Other forms of assistance may also be offered, such as gift certificates to purchase groceries and some charities will even pass out a free Thanksgiving turkey to the needy.
+Charities and churches will often provide free Thanksgiving dinners to low income families or really anyone that is looking for help during the 2020 holiday season.
+In general, the meals or food boxes near you are served on site to anyone that wants one, and they are open to the public.
+Other forms of assistance may also be offered, such as gift certificates to purchase groceries or Thanksgiving baskets and some charities will even pass out a free Thanksgiving turkey to the needy.

-The terms and conditions of each program will vary widely.
-Some churches, such as the Salvation Army, may serve a lunch or dinner on Thanksgiving day itself, while other charities may serve them one day before or after the holiday.
-Or it may be that a local charity does not even serve a meal, but rather they provide the client with a free box of food (or a voucher to a grocery store) to buy a turkey.
+The terms and conditions of each program listed below that is offered during 2020 will vary widely.
+Some churches, such as the Salvation Army, may serve a lunch or Thanksgiving day dinner near you, while other charities may serve them one day before or after the holiday.
+Or it may be that a local charity does not even serve a meal, but rather they provide the client with a free basket or box of food (or a voucher to a grocery store) to buy a turkey.
 They also provide all the side toppings that the family needs.
 More information on how to apply for help is below.

 Food pantries, some of which also have a soup kitchen on site, may provide help in one of two ways.
 These tend to be “hyper” local in that they only serve people in a limited area and each center has their own application process, resources, and hours of operation.

 - Food banks may only give a Thanksgiving holiday turkey as well as the sides, such as cranberry, gravy, bread and other items, to an income qualified family and their children.

 - Soup kitchens may be located at some food banks.
 These sites will tend to serve an entire hot dinner to individuals, including the homeless.

 - Some of these charity run food pantries may give the client a gift certificate to redeem at a local supermarket.
 This will allow the family to buy their own turkey and maybe other food items.